altbdoor/ahk-tts/README.md

 | Speak  | The button to convert the text to speech, or play the `.wav` file.
 Alternatively, you can press `ENTER` on the Text field. |
 | Preset 1 - 0 | The button to save the current text, or path to `.wav` file into a preset, which can be called later with a hotkey. |

+To configure the hotkeys, open up the included `settings.ini` file and edit the keys for `Hotkey1` to `Hotkey0`.
+The hotkey combination needs to follow [AHK's keylist](https://autohotkey.com/docs/KeyList.htm).
+As an example, `Ctrl` and `1` is defined by `Ctrl & 1`.
+The application needs to be restarted after configuring the hotkeys.

 ### Limitations

-- To allow dynamic binding of hotkey (that is, allow user to change what keypresses to trigger the presets) is rather complex, and I chose not do it (sorry).
+- To allow dynamic binding of hotkey (that is, allow user to change what keypresses to trigger the presets via GUI) is rather complex, and I chose not do it (sorry).
+But you can do it on the `settings.ini`.

 - The hotkeys are bound globally, so it might interrupt your usual activity.
-If you find the need to change it, please edit the source and recompile.
-Look for the `BindPresets` method in `main.ahk`.
+If you find the need to change it, please edit the hotkey bindings in `settings.ini`.

 - Microsoft Speech API is capable of [playing only `.wav` files](https://msdn.microsoft.com/en-us/library/jj127898.aspx#Playback).
 Below are the requirements for the `.wav` file, [as listed by Microsoft](https://msdn.microsoft.com/en-us/library/hh378414.aspx).